aaronstarov/kindred.web/source/client/renderer/comparisons.md

 - simpler modularity through pure javascript
 - objects & renderers more easily shared across projects

-The advantages that show themselves in this trivial example only grow in more complex projects, where the consistency and maleability of the code base greatly impact how long it takes to make changes.
+The advantages that show themselves in this trivial example only grow in more complex projects, where the consistency and maleability of the code base can greatly impact how long it takes to make changes.